espressif/esp-matter/examples/zigbee_bridge/README.md

-# ZigBee Bridge
+# Zigbee Bridge

-This example demonstrates a Matter-ZigBee Bridge that bridges ZigBee devices to Matter fabric.
+This example demonstrates a Matter-Zigbee Bridge that bridges Zigbee devices to Matter fabric.

 The Matter Bridge device is composed of two parts: The RCP running on ESP32-H2 and the bridge app running on ESP32.